QuickLogic-Corp/qorc-sdk/quickstart.rst

 Bootloader Update
 ~~~~~~~~~~~~~~~~~

-As this is a developing ecosystem, expect a lot of churn at this time, with changes in the toolchains, flash programmer and bootloader.
+As this is a developing ecosystem, expect some churn at this time, with changes in the toolchains, flash programmer and bootloader.

 To ensure that you are using the bleeding edge of the setup (recommended, unless you are specifically looking for a particular version), it is recommended to update the bootloader.